mcerar333/ninja-muziq/README.md

 ### Description

-- 🎵 **Ninja Muziq** is a music playlists sharing app that lets you browse the most popular song playlists or add your own... 🎧
+🎧 **Ninja Muziq** is a music playlists sharing app that lets you browse the most popular song playlists or add your own...

 ### Tech

+🍃 **Built with Vue.js v3** using:

+- the Composition API
-- 🍃 **Built with Vue.js v3** using the Composition API, Custom Composition Functions / Composables & Vue Router v4.
+- Custom Composition Functions / Composables
+- Vue Router

-- 🔥 **PaaS - Firebase as a Backend** using Firestore real time DB, Firebase Auth, Firebase Storage & Firebase Hosting.
+🔥 **PaaS - Firebase as a Backend** using:

+- Firebase Auth
+- Firebase Storage
+- Firebase Hosting
+- Firestore real time DB

 ---